Convicted Australian cardinal sued over alleged abuse | Malay Mail

 Pell’s lawyers had argued that the alleged victim, now aged around 50, lied and that if there was touching, it was purely accidental.

-The plaintiff is seeking damages for psychiatric injury, loss of wages and medical expenses, The Australian newspaper reported. — AFP
+The plaintiff is seeking damages for psychiatric injury, loss of wages and medical expenses, The Australian newspaper said.

+Meanwhile, the Sydney Morning Herald reported today that the Church had been aware of “lurid sex” allegations against Pell since 1996.

+The newspaper said an ex-seminarian had come forward at the time with claims that Pell, along with other priests, had been having sex with trainee clerics at “parties involving young men” some 10 to 15 years earlier.